broeker/jumpsuit/src/pages/index.md

     But the truth is that we are no longer building websites.

-    Our job today is building user interfaces.

-    We are here to create delightful tools and user experiences that help people on their journey through the massively complicated array of websites and apps and digital signage and the Internet of Things we have woven over the past 25 years.
+    Our job today is building user interfaces, and creating delightful tools and user experiences that help people on their journey through the massively complicated array of websites and apps and digital signage and the Internet of Things we have woven over the past 25 years.
 The backend has been solved, and is now fully commoditized.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram